ecoco/ecocode_minify/README.md

 ## Notes

+* Minifing is disabled by default.
+Tomake it active go to System->Configuration->Developer->JavaScript/CSS Settings and set "Merge * Files" to "Yes" and then "Minify * Files" to "Yes"
 * The log functionality is using mysql table due to prevent logsplitting on multiserver environments
 * The warmup functionality will be less effectiv multiserver environments unless you store your merged files in a central place
 * A new suffix well be generated when you click the "Flush JavaScript/CSS Cache" button in you magento backend cache control section